thevibemetaverse/metaverse/docs/implementation-plan.md

    - Verify performance gains at different camera positions

 ### Success Criteria for Phase 1:
-- 15-25% frame rate improvement
+- 15-25% frame rate improvement (target: achieve 40-45 FPS on mid-range desktop from baseline 30 FPS)
-- 20-30% reduction in initial memory usage
+- 20-30% reduction in initial memory usage (target: reduce from 500MB to 350-400MB)
-- No visual regression for nearby portals
+- No visual regression for nearby portals (target: no noticeable quality loss under 10 units distance)

 ## Phase 2: Intermediate Optimizations (Week 3-4)
 These optimizations build on the foundation to further improve performance with moderate implementation complexity.